Is Completing Your Bachelor's Degree Worth It? | University of Michigan-Flint

 Completing your bachelor's degree can also help you advance your career.
 Whether you want to pivot to a new industry or want to grow into a more elevated position within your current company, the skills you acquire from your degree are going to give you a leg up.

-UM-Flint's Accelerated Online Degree Completion program, for instance, offers three certificate options for you to build invaluable skills in fast-growing job sectors such as cybersecurity, data analytics, and digital communications.
+UM-Flint's Accelerated Online Degree Completion programs, for instance, offers three certificate options for you to build invaluable skills in fast-growing job sectors such as cybersecurity, data analytics, health care management, business, psychology and more.

 Professional Networking